Soheil-jafari/tunnelspec-ai-/README.md

 ---

 ### Module A — Extraction Confidence Scores
-> **📌 Place screenshot here:** Upload a screenshot of the three confidence score cards (Completeness / Grounding / Specificity) below the intelligence tabs.
-Save it as `assets/module_a_confidence.png`.

 ![Module A – Confidence Scores](assets/module_a_confidence.png)

 ---

 ### Module B — Bill of Quantities Generator
-> **📌 Place screenshot here:** Upload a screenshot of the generated BoQ table including the HBT Historical Benchmark column, the cost distribution pie chart, and the Export buttons.
-Save it as `assets/module_b_boq.png`.

 ![Module B – BoQ Generator](assets/module_b_boq.png)